Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/handout.md

 Steve can help projects through that process.

-That is why his value should be understood as execution value as well as planning value.
+His value includes execution as well as planning.

 ## Why this can matter across multiple projects